 Change Password Flow v2: When enabled, the newest version of the Change Password Flow will be used.
 The previous version has been deprecated, and we strongly recommend enabling v2.
 This flag is presented only for backwards compatibility, and once enabled, you can no longer disable it.
 You can customize the user interface for the Change Password widget on the Universal Login > Password Reset tab in the Auth0 Dashboard.

 OIDC Dynamic Application Registration: When enabled, third-party developers will be able to dynamically register applications for your APIs.
 You can also update this flag using the Update tenant settings endpoint of the Auth0 Management API.
 By default, this feature is disabled.
 To learn more, see Dynamic Client Registration.

 Use a Generic Response in Public Signup API Error Message: When enabled, errors generated while using the public signup API will return a generic response.
 This helps protect against user registration enumeration by preventing bad actors from being able to guess previously-registered email addresses or usernames from reading error response codes, such as

 - Runtime: NodeJS version environment used to execute custom scripts that allow you to extend parts of Auth0's functionality; these include Rules, Hooks, and Database Connections.
+Choose the

 - Disable Clickjacking Protection for Classic Universal Login: When enabled, additional HTTP security headers will not be included in the response to prevent embedding of Universal Login prompts in an IFRAME.